EranStarkLab/SpatiotemporalSpiking/README.md

 __Figure 3C__, __Figure 4__, and __Table 4__).
 In addition, some statistical tests are performed in MATLAB (specifically
 Kruskal-Wallis tests, correlation significance and mutual information calculation).
 Note that some results files used for the analysis were modified to have the importance values of the original features, feature families and spatial event groups.
-Code for the manipulation is provided and explained in _statistics_analysis/combine_res.py_ .
+Code for the manipulation is provided and explained in _statistics_analysis/combine_res.py_.
+In addition, p-values based on permutation tests may vary across executions due to the random nature of the sampling.
 Utility functions for this module are under _statistics_.
 For this module, be sure to update the following (inputs for previous modules should not be changed):